 How can I find an exchange?

-If you are an Magna Housing resident, log in to Home Swapper
+If you're a Magna customer, log in to Home Swapper

 Other ways to find an exchange